canonical/proxy-confdb-demo/README.md

 ## Addendum

-### Creating a Registry Assertion with Snapcraft
+### Creating a Confdb Assertion with Snapcraft

 Register for an Ubuntu One (staging) account [here](https://login.staging.ubuntu.com/) and for a Store (staging) account [here](https://dashboard.staging.snapcraft.io/).

-At the time of writing, creating a registry assertion with snapcraft was still in beta so we need to install from the beta channel:
+At the time of writing, creating a confdb assertion with snapcraft was still in beta so we need to install from the beta channel:

 ```console
 $ snap install snapcraft --beta --classic